pranjal-upadhyaya/scrape-away/README.md

 ## Goals

-- Add the feature to store and downnload scraped data.
+- Add the feature to store and download scraped data.
 - Add the feature to allow users to feed a csv of urls and specify a saved mining configuration.
 The backend process will then mine data from the page source of each url in the csv and save the mined data for future retrieval.
 - Add a credit system that binds the number of data rows that can be downloaded to the number of credits available in a users account.
 - Add OTP authentication to the registration process.